simplecontainer/smr/README.md

 Explore `/scripts/production/smrmgr.sh` to see how you can utilize smr client to configure and start simplecontainer nodes.

 ## Running simplecontainer
-The simplecontainer can be started in a single node or cluster mode.

-### Cluster mode
 Simplecontainer can run in single and cluster mode.
 Cluster mode allows users to deploy Docker daemons on different hosts and connect them via simplecontainer.
 An overlay network is created using flannel to enable inter-host communication.

 Simplecontainer uses RAFT protocol to enable distributed state using the Badger key-value store.